 The Jesse Stuart Foundation preserves the human and literary legacy of Stuart and other Kentucky and Appalachian writers.

-‰The JFS Regional Readers book group will meets the last Tuesday of the month at 5:45 p.m.
-June’s selection is “At the Breakers” by Mary Ann Taylor-Hall.
+‰The JSF Regional Readers book group meets the last Tuesday of the month at 5:45 pm.
+July’s selection is “Blood Feud – The Hatfields & McCoys: The Epic Story of Murder and Vengeance” by Lisa Alther.
 The book group is open to all and new members are always welcome.
-The complete reading list for 2012 is available at the JSF website at jsfbooks.com.
+The complete reading list for 2012 is available at the JSF website: jsfbooks.com.

 ‰The Jesse Stuart Room features Stuart memorabilia, rare books and collectible items.